nf-core/configs/docs/pipeline/mag/eva.md

 To use, run the pipeline with `-profile eva`.

-This will download and launch the eager specific [`eva.config`](../../../conf/pipeline/mag/eva.config) which has been pre-configured with a setup suitable for the MPI-EVA cluster.
+This will download and launch the mag specific [`eva.config`](../../../conf/pipeline/mag/eva.config) which has been pre-configured with a setup suitable for the MPI-EVA cluster.

-Example: `nextflow run nf-core/eager -profile eva`
+Example: `nextflow run nf-core/mag -profile eva`

 ## mag specific configurations for eva